SaiSatya16/Grocery-Store-V2/README.md

     - `celery -A app:celery_app beat -l INFO`

 This will start the celery worker and celery beat.
-To test the email notification feature, login as an admin and click on the "Send Daily Reminder" button.
-This will send a reminder email to all customers who have items in their cart.
-To test the monthly report feature, login as an admin and click on the "Send Monthly Report" button.
-This will send a monthly report to all managers.

 To test emails in development, you can use Mail-Hog.
 To install Mail-Hog, browse to the Mail-Hog Github Repository and follow the installation instructions for your operating system.
 Once installed, run Mail-Hog and visit `localhost:8025` in your browser to view emails sent by the application.